ArmaniAraujo/AlgoShell/mvp/AlgoShell/CodingQuestions.md

 ```
 **Please follow these steps:**
 1. Write your solution in `solutions/bracket_match.py`
-2. Test your solution with `./AlgoShell.sh bracket_match`
+2. Test your solution with `./AlgoShell.sh BracketMatch`